tobiloba7/React-useState-Card/README.md

-## React useState Practice with building a dynamic card that changes it's contents on click
+## React useState Practice: Building a dynamic card that changes it's contents on click